Oumaima Aziz

 Oumaima Aziz (born 1 March 2001) is an inactive Moroccan tennis player.

 Aziz has a career-high ITF juniors ranking of 185, achieved on 26 March 2018.

 She made her WTA Tour main-draw debut at the 2018 Rabat Grand Prix in the doubles tournament, partnering Diae El Jardi.

-Aziz represents Morocco at the Fed Cup, where she has a win/loss record of 2–1.
+Aziz represents Morocco in Billie Jean King Cup, where she has a win/loss record of 3–2.